openlegend/core-rules/core/src/00-introduction/01-introduction.md

 ## What Defines Open Legend? ##

-*Open Legend* is one in a long list of RPGs currently on the market.
-And like so many of the games that came before and will follow after, it was created during a specific time in gaming history for a specific reason.
+*Open Legend* is a game designed for players who want enough rules to make a game fair, but not so many that the rules interfere with the fun or imagination. *Open Legend* provides a way to make sure that the game is balanced while adjusting the story of character abilities on the fly.
+The rules should be robust, but their only value is in telling a story

+Altering a spell that does lightning damage and stuns it’s victims to do cold damage and slow them takes no extra effort in Open Legend, due to it's streamlined system for secondary effects (banes) and multi-target attacks.
+These mechanics are the same for all characters (even those without supernatural abilities), regardless of their unique story, but the description of how it looks varies wildly.

-*Open Legend* is a game designed for players who want a balance between fluff and crunch--that is, between storytelling and game mechanics.
-We love telling stories with intricate plotlines that star characters of depth and beauty.
-But we also love rolling dice.
-If all we wanted to do with our friends was tell stories, we would write a novel together.
+As storytellers, we love intricate plotlines that feature characters of depth and beauty.
+But as gamers, we also love rolling dice.
+If all we wanted to do with our friends was tell stories, we would write a novel together or join an improv theater group.

 What we want to do is game.
 And that means we need rules.

 Without well-defined rules, the decisions made by players and GMs can seem arbitrary or inconsistent.
 The GM may feel overburdened by a constant need to recall past rulings that she’s made, and the players may feel like their decisions don’t actually matter because the GM can interpret them however she wants.
 This is the opposite of how a baseball ref operates.
 The ref doesn’t need to create new rules for every play that he calls.
 The rules of the game are already spelled out.
 He just needs to interpret and apply them.

 *Open Legend* was designed to provide enough rules so that players have a clear framework to guide their play, but not so many rules that the game gets bogged down by them.
 You spend your day job worrying about bookkeeping and policies.
 We don’t want the gaming table to feel like that, and we designed *Open Legend* to focus on the fun rather than the homework.

 For example, you won’t have long lists of resources to manage.
 Any abilities that you can use or spells you can cast in *Open Legend* can be used at-will.
 Likewise, spellcasters don’t need to worry about poring over page after page of spell descriptions in order to make the right choices.
 Instead, *Open Legend* uses a system of **banes** and **boons**, or status effects, that any character can apply if he is built to do so.